kpritam/kubernetes-elk/README.md

 - Run `minikube dashboard` and view logs from all the components

 - Run `minikube service kibana`, this will open kibana dashboard in browser
-	- Default username:password = elastic:changeme
+	- Default `username:password = elastic:changeme`

 - Logstash is listening for log messages on port 5000 and expecting logs in JSON format

+### Cleanup

+- Execute `elk_down.sh` script from shell, which will remove all the deployments, services and configMaps

+- Run `minikube stop` to stop minikube cluster